rhysd/actionlint/README.md

   |                    ^~~~~~~~~~~~~~~
 ```

-actionlint tries to catch errors as much as possible and tries to make false positive as minimal as possible.
+actionlint tries to catch errors as much as possible and make false positives as minimal as possible.

 # Why?